fuzzy inference in iaq

 Expert Tips for Implementing Fuzzy Inference in IAQ

-To effectively implement fuzzy inference systems, consider the following tips:
+To effectively implement fuzzy inference systems:

-3. Tuning parameters: Regularly tune and refine your fuzzy rules based on performance metrics.
+• Regularly tune and refine fuzzy rules

 FAQ on Fuzzy Inference in IAQ